Indianmeal moth: Copulation and multiple mating

-Indian-meal moths are known to mate multiple times.
+Indianmeal moths are known to mate multiple times.
 For males, it is vital to ensure paternity after copulation.
 To ensure this trait, males who mate with a female first (before any other males) will insert a large package of spermatophore, accessory gland fluids, and nutrients into the bursa copulatrix of the female during copulation.
 Other donations after the first mating are smaller in size.
 Even so, there is no change in postcopulatory behavior in females after this large donation (with respect to pheromone production and calling behavior).

 Changes in fecundity

 It has been observed in many insects that vital resources are tracked using odor plumes.
-For the Indian-meal moth these odors have other effects as well.
-The Indian-meal moth's fecundity and fertility was found to be enhanced in the presence of the odor of vital nutrients.
+For the Indianmeal moth these odors have other effects as well.
+The Indianmeal moth's fecundity and fertility was found to be enhanced in the presence of the odor of vital nutrients.
 This effect is thought to be genetic since it is not related to parental generations or previous experiences in the lifetime of the moth.
 Females also show a strong preference towards laying their eggs near the site of the odor.
 It was observed that without antennae, this effect is lost, suggesting that there are olfactory receptors in the antennae.

 Interspecific courting

-The Indian-meal moth often takes part in interspecific courtship especially with the almond moth (Cadra cautella).
+The Indianmeal moth often takes part in interspecific courtship especially with the almond moth (Cadra cautella).
 Successful mating between the species does not happen due to multiple isolation mechanisms.
 The main mechanism that has been identified is the male sex pheromone.
 This pheromone is a strong species recognition signal.
-It allows the almond moth to differentiate between members of its own species and members of the Indian-meal moth species.
+It allows the almond moth to differentiate between members of its own species and members of the Indianmeal moth species.
 There are also mechanical barriers to insemination that render the species incompatible.
 Their courtship behaviors are also relatively incompatible.
 Thus, copulation rarely occurs.

 Even when courtship does continue to a later stage, the female of the other species rejects the male due to the wrong pheromone being released at the wrong time from scent scales.
-Even with these fail safes, some male almond moths are still excited by Indian-meal moth females.
+Even with these fail safes, some male almond moths are still excited by Indianmeal moth females.
 They may be able to successfully copulate, but insemination is not possible.